tanchongmin/strictjson/README.md

 # StrictJSON v6.2.0 — `parse_yaml`

-## Makes LLM give structured output in a neat, tidy format
+## Structured Output Parser for Large Language Models (LLMs)

-`parse_yaml` helps you get clean, structured output from Large Language Models (LLMs) like ChatGPT.
-It tells the LLM exactly what shape the answer should be, so you don’t have to fix it later.
+`parse_yaml` helps you get clean, structured output from LLMs like ChatGPT.
+It tells the LLM the required output format and data types, to ensure strict conformity to the output format.

-It uses YAML, a simple way of writing lists and information, kind of like an easier version of JSON.
-It also checks the output automatically to make sure it makes sense.

 > Old versions (e.g. `strict_json`) that used JSON still work, but `parse_yaml` is the new and improved method.